 Alternatively, transfer Area Target datasets from the device via a USB-C cable to your computer.

-- In iTunes or a similar file explorer, navigate to the app’s AreaTargetData folder and copy the sub-folder comprising of your Area Target dataset.
+- Navigate to the app’s AreaTargetData folder and copy the sub-folder comprising of your Area Target dataset.
 The folder will contain the dataset files, authoring and occlusion mesh files, and a .unitypackage for authoring.

 For a full guide to import .unitypackages and authoring Area Targets in Unity, please see Using Area Targets in Unity.